Cardiopulmonary Rehab is open and taking new patients! We have taken precautions to keep you safe, call today for more

 Greene County General Hospital’s Cardiopulmonary Rehabilitation program and the Supervised Exercise Therapy Program for Peripheral Artery Disease is designed to help improve patient lung health, heart function and normal daily activities.
 Patients can expect a thorough medical evaluation and a monitored, prescribed exercise course.
 This is complimented by recommended lifestyle changes from diet to at-home exercise plans as well as education.

-Cardiac rehab is an exercise program supervised by skilled nurses and an exercise physiologist.
+Cardiac rehab is an exercise program supervised by skilled nurses.
 As patients progress through their prescribed treatment, they will have a better chance of returning to a more active lifestyle with a decreased risk for future problems.
 This includes patients who have experienced or are at risk for the following heart conditions: